 1. I found out my spouse has a lot of debt but didn’t tell me about it.
 Can the banks come after me?

-No. Under Australian laws you are not liable for your spouse’s debts unless it’s a joint account or you signed a guarantee (an agreement to pay the other persons debt if they don’t).
+Under Australian laws you are not liable for your spouse’s debts unless it’s a joint account or you signed a guarantee (an agreement to pay the other person’s debt if they don’t).
 Your spouse’s creditors however, can seek to enforce judgment debts against joint property.
-But your share is generally protected.
+Your share will generally be protected.

 2. A debt collector contacted me about an old debt.
 Do I have to pay it?

 It’s entirely possible that the debt is statute barred and not enforceable.
-In most jurisdictions the limitation period is six years.
+In most jurisdictions the limitation period is fifteen years.
 However if you make a payment or acknowledge the debt in writing, this resets the period.
 Find out what Debt Collectors can and cannot do.

 3. If my parents die with a lot of debt, will I be responsible for it?